-The Excel T.INV function calculates the two-tailed inverse Student's T Distribution, which is a continuous probability distribution that is frequently used for testing hypotheses on small sample data sets.
+The Excel T.INV function calculates the left-tailed inverse of the Student's T Distribution, which is a continuous probability distribution that is frequently used for testing hypotheses on small sample data sets.

 Where the function arguments are: